afekTheMiniLearner/pokemon-teams/README.md

 ### **Technology**

-### This project has been developed using ReactJS, JavaScript, mui, styled-components, ESLINT.<br />It is also adapted to fit smaller screens using media queries.<br />
+### This project has been developed using ReactJS, JavaScript, Mui v5, styled-components, ESLINT.<br />It is also adapted to fit smaller screens using media queries.<br />

 ---